Wilfongjt/the-way/README.md

 # the-way
-new change, another, more, more
+new change, another, more, more, and more